Research our contributions to discovery

 granular mixing eigenmode

-This was the topic of the TMNT-Lab PI's PhD dissertation.
+This was the topic of the TMNT-Lab Director's PhD dissertation.
 He applied advanced techniques from the theory of nonlinear dynamical systems to the problem of mixing and segregation of granular materials.
 Research supported by the National Science Foundation.

-Hyperbolic heat conduction and wave propagation
+Hyperbolic heat conduction

 heat pulse evolution